Fauci: CDC mulling COVID test requirement for asymptomatic

 Fauci said Americans “should not get the impression that those tests are not valuable.”

-A PCR test usually need to be processed in a laboratory.
+A PCR test usually needs to be processed in a laboratory.
 The test looks for the virus’s genetic material and then reproduces it millions of times until it’s detectable with a computer.

 Fauci said if Americans take the necessary precautions, the U.S. might see some semblance of more normal life returning soon.

-“One of these things that we hope for is that this thing will peak after a period of a few weeks and turn around,” Fauci said.
-He expressed hope that by February and March, omicron could fall to a low enough level “that it doesn’t disrupt our society, our economy, our way of life.”
+“One of the things that we hope for is that this thing will peak after a period of a few weeks and turn around,” Fauci said.
+He expressed hope that by February or March, omicron could fall to a low enough level “that it doesn’t disrupt our society, our economy, our way of life.”

 Fauci spoke on ABC’s “This Week” and CNN’s “State of the Union.”